meteorhacks/meteor-ssr/README.md

 # Server Side Rendering for Meteor

-Now, you can render Blaze templates on the server very easily.
-And also, you can assign helpers for templates in the server as well.
+Thanks to `meteorhacks:ssr`, you can now render Blaze templates on the server very easily, and you can assign helpers to server-side templates as well.

 ### Installation